Golden Triangle

 • International airfare.

-• All beverages such as soft drinks, alcohol, and others unless stated otherwise.
+• Any beverages such as soft drinks, alcoholic drinks, etc. unless otherwise stated.

-• Any other personal expenses such as telephone calls.
+• Personal expenses such as laundry, telephone calls, internet, etc.

 Do's & Don'ts